 |

-Private, high-standard, patient-centered clinical setting
+Private, patient-centred clinical setting

 |